DerekSelander/dsdump/README.md

 EXAMPLES
      List ObjC internal/external classes referenced/implemented by vmmap: dsdump --objc $(which vmmap)

+     List all alive processes that have the MobileDevice loaded sudo dsdump -l /S*/L*/P*/MobileDevice.framework/MobileDevice

      List the Objective-C external classes called by vmmap: dsdump --objc $(which vmmap) -u